English edition v1.5

 • Merchant class: 7th-rank Great Merchant Caravan grants +2 per lull, and 9th-rank Zaibatsu grants +5 per lull.
 The per-combat cap remains 20(§6.1 baseline).

-• Zakkasho(04-31, demon/villain class): per-combat baseline 8 / cap 30 / 9th-rank Zaibatsu of All Under Heaven removes the cap.
+• Zakkasho(04-31, demon/villain class): per-combat baseline 8 / cap 30 / 9th-rank Zaibatsu of All Under Heaven raises the cap to 50.
 This is a villain-only design that intentionally exceeds standard PC balance and cannot be selected as a PC without GM permission.
 The economic cap for a standard PC party remains 20.

 • Other demon/expansion classes may declare unique economic numbers, but PC use presumes GM permission.